Pentagon Memorial: Dedication ceremony

 The Memorial was dedicated and opened to the public on September 11, 2008.
 President George W. Bush called the memorial "an everlasting tribute to the 184 souls who perished."
 Over 20,000 people attended the dedication ceremony, including past Secretary of Defense Donald Rumsfeld, Chairman of the Joint Chiefs of Staff Michael Mullen, and Secretary of Defense Robert M. Gates.
 It was opened to the public in a separate ceremony with a music performance by the Navy Band and the Sea Chanters Chorus.
-SFC Peter George Lentz unveiled the first bench.
+Army Sergeant First Class Peter George Lentz unveiled the first bench.